-This course involves welding tasks using arc, metal inert gas (M.I.G.), tungsten inert gas (T.I.G.), and gas welding equipment, leading to entry-level positions in the welding industry.
+This course involves welding tasks using arc, metal inert gas (M.I.G.), tungsten inert gas (T.I.G.), and gas welding equipment.
 Students will learn how to use various tools and machine set-up.
-These courses are not sequenced; students may participate in any course regardless of prior knowledge and skill level.
+These courses are not sequenced; students may participate in any course regardless of skill level.
 Students may need to take the course up to six times depending upon prior knowledge to prepare for the American Welding Society (AWS) Certification exams at a qualified AWS Accredited testing Facility (ATF).